 – As of late July 2020, the latest infections raise the number of community transmissions in the past few days to four, the first of which broke Vietnam’s 99-day streak with no community transmission of the novel coronavirus.
 Other additional cases were Vietnamese nationals coming from other countries.

 – As of 22nd October 2020, Vietnam’s Ministry of Health confirmed a total of 1,145 cases of Covid-19.
-However, 1,046 of the affected patients have recovered and been discharged from hospitals.
 The latest cases were all imported and quarantined on arrival.

 – As of 30 November 2020, Vietnam confirmed the first domestic Covid-19 case ending the country’s 87-day streak without a community transmission, and now stands at 1,347 cases.
 The new domestic Covid-19 case has also ended Ho Chi Minh City’s 120-day streak without a community transmission of the virus.
 The domestic transmission and three imported cases have raised Vietnam’s active case count to 130.